defl/videoprocessor/README.md

 # System requirements

 VideoProcessor itself takes very little CPU.
-The capture card drivers often just take a decent amount of memory up (gigs) and the rest is madVR.
+The capture card drivers often only take a decent amount of memory up (gigs) but little CPU, the rest is madVR.
 MadVR can be a massive resource drain; at maximum settings when working on a 4K high frame rate feed there simply is no available hardware which can sustain it (RTX3090 included).

+You'll need an AVX capable CPU (which is anything younger than a decade).

 Luckily if you tone it down a bit it works well with quite modest hardware.
 There are quite a few guides on this, as linked above, so a bit of research will get you a long way.
 Do note that you will need a proper GPU if you want to do anything with 4k input, output or image enhancement.
 There have been reports of significant frame drops handling 4K on recent Intel GPUs, while 1080p was ok without image enhancements.
 Generally Nvidia is strongly preferred.